microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 "gloms" onto the existing window.

 Currently, the terminal does not support such a feature - every `wt` invocation creates a new window.
-With the monarch/servant architecture, it'll now be possible to enable such a scenario.
+With the monarch/peasant architecture, it'll now be possible to enable such a scenario.

-As each window is activated, it will call a method on the `Monarch` object (hosted by the monarch process) which will indicate that "I am servant N, and I've been focused".
+As each window is activated, it will call a method on the `Monarch` object (hosted by the monarch process) which will indicate that "I am peasant N, and I've been focused".
 The monarch will use those method calls to update its own internal stack of the most recently used windows.